hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - subscriber: partner interested in parsing some contextual data from the other partners
   - role of FMC when integrating FMC and ISE using pxGrid: <span style="color: #bb6600;">publisher</span>
   - technology enables integration between Cisco ISE and other platforms to gather and share network and vulnerability data and SIEM and location information: <span style="color: #bb6600;">pxGrid</span>
+  - feature used to share data between multiple security products: <span style="color: #bb6600;">Cisco Platform Exchange Grid</span>
+  - product is open, scalable, and built on IETF standards to allow multiple security products from Cisco and other vendors to share data and interoperate with each other: <span style="color: #bb6600;">Platform Exchange Grid</span>

 - <mark style="background: #e0ffff;">RADIUS Change of Authorization (CoA)</mark>